How to maintain your Knife correctly

 Do not cut on any hard surface!

 Make sure to use a suitable surface to cut on, i.e. wood, plastic.
 I personally recommend wooden boards with the end grain facing up.
-This type of board will not damage your cutting edge and made with the correct wood will last much longer

 than any other type of chopping board, with correct care.